bsdimp/freebsd-git-docs/vendor.md

 % git tag -a vendor/NetBSD/mtree/20201211
 ```

-Note: I used git commit -a here because I was sure I knew what I was
-doing and I'd run the `git diff` and `git status` commands to make
+Note: I run the `git diff` and `git status` commands to make sure nothing weird
-sure nothing weird was present.
-Normally I only recommend using that
+was present.
-when you're an expert and have checked what's going on to be
-sure.
 Also I used `-m` to illustrate, but you should compose a proper
-message in an editor.
+message in an editor (using a commit message template).

 It's also important to create an annotated tag, otherwise the push
 will be rejected.
 Only annotated tags are allowed to be pushed.

 ### Updating the FreeBSD Copy
-Now you need to update the mtree in FreeBSD.
-The sources live in `contrib/mtree` since it's upstream software.

-At this point you can push the updated vendor branch upstream:
+At this point you can push the import to vendor into our repo.
 ```
 % git push --follow-tags freebsd vendor/NetBSD/mtree
 ```